Sanur Travel Guide: 21 Best Things To Do In Sanur Bali + Sanur Beach

 To be honest, Sanur beach can’t compete with the nicest beaches in Bali, because there’s just too much seaweed along the shore and the sand is not really special.

 There are a few exceptions, but most parts of the beach are just average.
-However, Sanur is great for families, and that’s why so many locals like to come to the beach here.
+However, Sanur is great for families, and that’s why so many Balinese locals and expats like to come to the beach here.

 Calm sea waves and shallow water make it an ideal place for kids to swim, and there’s a fantastic breeze in the summer months (May through August).